agilebits/onepassword-utilities/clipperz_to_1p4/README.md

-# Importing LastPass Data into 1Password
+# Importing Clipperz Data into 1Password

-The script lastpass_to_1p4.pl will convert a LastPass CSV text file export into a 1PIF format that can be imported into 1Password 4 for Mac or Windows.
+The script clipperz_to_1p4.pl will convert a clipperz json text export file export into a 1PIF format that can be imported into 1Password 4.
+By default, the script will create a .1pif file, as the .1pif format has superior importing capabilities.

 ## Requirements